-The following types of manuscripts can be considered for peer-reviewed publication in Climate of the Past (CP) and its discussion forum Climate of the Past Discussions (CPD):
+The following types of manuscripts can be considered for peer-reviewed publication in Climate of the Past (CP):

 - Research articles report substantial and original scientific results within the journal scope.

 - Review articles summarize the status of knowledge and outline future directions of research within the journal scope.
 Before preparing and submitting a review article, please contact an editor covering the relevant subject area and an executive editor.
 Depending on the subject and further characteristics, review articles are also eligible for inclusion in the Encyclopedia of Geosciences.
 If you are interested in this option, please see the author instructions and contact the editors of the encyclopedia.

 - Technical notes report new developments, significant advances, and novel aspects of experimental and theoretical methods and techniques which are relevant for scientific investigations within the journal scope.
 Manuscripts of this type should be short (a few pages only).
 Highly detailed and specific technical information such as computer programme code or user manuals can be included as electronic supplements.
 The manuscript title must start with "Technical note:".